-A: Yes, and no, you don’t really HAVE to, you could just play by ear, but that’s much less reliable.
-My personal answer is you SHOULD learn how to read notes.
+A: Yes, and no, you don’t really have to do anything, you could just play by ear, but that’s much less reliable.
+My personal answer is you should learn how to read notes.
 It would be like someone asking, “Hey, do you think I need to learn how to read words so that I can read a story from a book?
 Or can I just listen to someone else read the story for me, and then I’ll try to recite the story word for word and commit it to memory!”
 Which do you find to be more practical?
-The thing is, it actually doesn’t take very long to read music, I had an adult student from Russia named Valeria who started piano when she was 29, never took a piano lesson in her life, but always wanted to learn.
-She went from not even knowing the names of the keys.
-2 weeks later, she could read notes VERY fast, and she was reading the notes for an easy piano version of Fur Elise.
+The thing is, it doesn’t actually take very long to read music, I once had an adult student from Russia named Valeria who started piano when she was 29, who never took a piano lesson in her life, but always wanted to learn.
+In 2 weeks of study, she could read notes quite quickly, and she was reading the notes for an easy piano version of Fur Elise.
 In one month she could play the whole thing!
 You know what her secret was?
 She just wanted to learn badly.
 She got flash cards and studied.
 My point is, you can learn your notes as fast as she did if you just decide you want to.
-It’s possible to learn how to read in less than a month, its worth that if it means you don’t have to suffer through it for the rest of your life right?
+It’s possible to learn how to read in less than a month, and its worth that if it means you don’t have to suffer through it for the rest of your life right?
 So, get out there and start learning your notes!

 Q: I don’t understand what it means when I see 4/4 or 2/4 or 6/8 at the start of a piece, can you help?